 Best Buy on a Tight Budget

-Read review: GermGuardian AC4825
+Read review: GermGuardian AC4300BPTCA

 Best Bang for the Buck

 If you want all the bells and whistles of a top shelf purifier, but don't want to make the initial investment required by the Coway, the GermGuardian AC5350B would be a worthy substitute.
-Its packed with features like an on/off timer, 5 fan speed settings, and a UV bulb that is meant to kill bacteria.
+It's packed with features like an on/off timer, 5 fan speed settings, and a UV bulb that is meant to kill bacteria.
 It also performed quite well in our air cleaning tests, achieving a 99.5% particulate reduction after 1 hour.
 And it does all this without the same sticker shock as the Coway.

 While the AC5350B does have a more attractive upfront cost, its filters are quite expensive.
 In the long term it ends up costing about the same as the Coway, so we would still suggest going with the Coway if you don't mind spending more initially.

-Top Pick for Small Rooms
+Best for Small Rooms

 Most people only really need an air purifier for their bedroom, and if your bedroom is on the small side (~100 square feet) the GermGuardian AC4100 is an inexpensive and effective way to get rid of pollen while you sleep.
 Our testing indicated that it has enough power to get airborne particulate out of small rooms, and it is nearly silent on its low fan setting.
 Combine that with a super simple interface and you've got a great machine to fight the pollen all summer long.

 Read review: GermGuardian AC4100